Can Cycling Build Leg Muscle? (Explained)

 Biking is a great way to improve leg strength and muscle definition.
 It’s also a low-impact activity that is easy on the joints.
 And because it can be done almost anywhere, it’s a convenient workout option for busy people.

-Read also Can Cycling Affect Your Prostate?
+Read also Can Cycling Build Glutes?
 (Answered)

 Can you gain muscle from cycling?